mkarots/taggsy/REPORT.md

 * **Not all words are of the same importance/value**.
 For example stopwords like 'is', 'are', 'and' do not provide value as it they are very common, and to be found in almost all texts.

+### Avoiding unnecessary calculations:
+In order to avoid unncessary calculations, we need to make use of the following two insights:

+a) Every document should only be counted once.

+b) We need not care about a word if it appears twice on the same document.

+### Filtering out words:
+There are two filtering steps:

+a) We need to filter non-words so we get left with the actual words.
+Initially, the text will be split, into sentences using the dot '.' as a sentence separator.
+After this step, the rest of the punctuation is ignored.

+b) We need to filter out stopwords, so we are left with the non-common words in the texts.
+This can easy be done by using an existing library like nltk or spacy.

 ## Proposed Solutions

 Overview of solution(pseudocode):